We are currently scheduling COVID-19 vaccination appointments for patients and members of the community.

-Good news - the Moderna and Pfizer vaccines are 95% effective at reducing COVID infection.
+The Moderna and Pfizer vaccines are 95% effective at reducing COVID infection; the Johnson & Johnson vaccine is a bit lower.
 If a vaccinated person gets a COVID infection, the infection does not get worse or require going to the hospital.

-Yes, based on what we know so far.
+Yes, based on our experience so far.
 The Moderna vaccine trial had a small number of people living with HIV in the trial.
 All of them did well and responded to the vaccine.
 Side effects in people with HIV were the same as with other groups in the trial.

 Moderna and other manufacturers are doing separate studies of vaccine in people living with HIV - so more information will follow.

-In general, yes.
-Talk to your OB provider first and discuss the pros and cons of vaccine if you are pregnant or trying to get pregnant.
+Yes.
+You should talk to your OB provider first and discuss the pros and cons of the vaccine if you are pregnant or trying to get pregnant.

 Yes.
 In fact, people with underlying medical problems are at high risk for complications from COVID infection and will benefit from the vaccine.
 The vaccine reduces the risk of COVID infection and reduces the risk of severe disease and hospitalization.

 No. None of the vaccines contain the live virus that causes COVID-19.
 This means that the vaccine can't make you sick with COVID-19.

 This is still being studied.
 The chances of spreading virus are lower in people who have been vaccinated.
 This is another reason to be vaccinated - if you get a COVID infection, you will most likely have a milder course of illness.

 Fully vaccinated people can resume activities without wearing a mask or physically distancing, except where required by federal, state, local, travel, or territorial laws, rules, and regulations.
 This includes local businesses and workplaces.